carpentries/carpentries.org/content/community/_index.md

 - [Lesson Maintainers](/community/maintainers) - support existing lessons.
 - [Instructor Trainers](/community/instructor-trainers) - train and support our new Instructors.
 - [Lesson Program Governors](/community/lesson_program_governors/) - oversee and guide the strategy and health of The Carpentries Lesson Programs
+- [Lesson Developers](/community/lesson_developers/) - help our community adapt to evolving training needs by creating new lessons

 ## Contact Us